Pet Veteran Love: 8 Reasons to Adopt Senior Cats & Dogs

 I even wrote my two “aging dog” and “aging cat” care books (now also in hardcover formats!) in honor of senior citizen pets with detailed health and nursing care information.
 You can also learn about DIY tips for aging pets.
 Here are 8 benefits I hope will convince you to take a chance on a golden oldie.

 Do you have a “golden oldie?”
 Did you adopt them when they were seniors, or did they grow up and grow old in your home?
-Magical-Dawg is now 8 year’s young and Seren-Kitty is 17.
+Karma-Kat is now 9 year’s young.
 Even my thrillers include older pets–there’s something extra special about these lovely old timers.
 Why did you choose a mature dog or cat?
 Do tell!